jawj/subtls/README.md

 # subtls

-A TypeScript TLS 1.3 client of very limited scope.
-Built using SubtleCrypto and no other dependencies.
+A TypeScript TLS 1.3 client of limited scope.
+Non-compliant with the spec in various ways.
+Built using SubtleCrypto with no other dependencies.

 ## Current scope

 * TLS 1.3 only
 * Client only
 * Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there's currently no SubtleCrypto support for Curve25519 and x448)
 * Ciphers: TLS_AES_128_GCM_SHA256 only (TLS_AES_256_GCM_SHA384 would be easy to add; there's currently no SubtleCrypto support for TLS_CHACHA20_POLY1305_SHA256)
 * End-user certificate verify: ECDSA (P-256) + SHA256 and RSA_PSS_RSAE_SHA256 only
 * Certificate chain verify: ECDSA (P-256/384) + SHA256/384 and RSASSA_PKCS1-v1_5 + SHA-256 only
-* No cert chain building: each cert must sign the preceding one, up to a trusted root
+* No cert chain building: each cert must sign the preceding one, leading to a trusted root
 * No client certificates
 * No session tickets
 * No Pre-Shared Keys
-* Very limited ability to deal with message fragmentation across records (this is technically a bug)
+* Limited ability to deal with message fragmentation across records
-* Never sends alert records: immediately throws on errors
+* Never sends alert records: simply throws on error

 ## Features

-* Annotated binary input/output (when compiled in 'chatty' mode)
+* Annotated binary input/output (when built in 'chatty' mode)

 ## Resources